Traveling is fantastic, but things can go wrong.

 It is hard when there is a language barrier.
 Use ‘Google Translate’.
 I typed a list and ‘Google Translated’ it with the English under each point, so we both knew where we were at.

 I also asked to see all the changed out parts.

 Problem: Traveling can make you feel alone.

 You can watch couples hand in hand on the beach.
-Families celebrating a birthday, or a lovers sharing a romantic dinner.
+Families celebrating a birthday, or lovers sharing a romantic dinner.
 Recently I watched groups sitting in the hot pools all having fun, and talking about nothing – just mucking around.
 And a deep sense of loneliness filled me.

-It is times like this I miss you friends, and long to share a birthday celebration or Christmas with my family like ‘the good ol’ days’.
+It is times like this I miss my friends, and long to share a birthday celebration or Christmas with my family like ‘the good ol’ days’.
 I’ve missed 21st Birthdays, Graduations, Weddings and the birth of a friend’s baby with travel.
 These times make us feel lonely.